FalcoSuessgott/hashicorp-vault-playground/docs/databases.md

 1. A MySQL Container will be deployed
 2. The Database secret engine will be enabled
-3. The A MySQL Database Connection will be created
+3. A MySQL Database Connection will be created
 4. A Database Role pointing to that MySQL DB will be created

 ## Walkthrough